rposcro/tbot-panel/README.md

 Consider correct `--base-href` option so service distribution is in sync with host configuration.
 All references from the application will be relative to the value so need to follow the main host proxy settings.
 See also source in **tbot-host** project.
 <br>
-Panel's docker container listens on port 4240 (4241 for staging) and its document root is /
+Panel's docker container listens on port 4240 and its document root is /

 * For production dockerized build use: `ng build --configuration=production --base-href=/tbot/panel/`